Klairm/Klabot/README.md

 Klabot has a system that will play an audio on A voice channel when someone joins B voice channel, at the moment is not really useless, but in a future commands to allow users join A voice channel if it's unlocked.
-For use this, Klabot needs 2 voice channels: Channel where the .mp3 audio will be played ( A channel ), and the channel where the bot will be looking if someone is in ( B channel)
+For use this, Klabot needs 2 voice channels: Channel where the bell audio will be played ( A channel ), and the channel where the bot will be looking if someone is in ( B channel)

 For set this channels you can use the bell and door commands, example: